Converting files to PDF and Combining files

 Many assignments are required to be submitted in PDF format.
 PDF format ensures the document will appear the same to the marker as it does to you on your computer.

 Note: The Turnitin self-check can handle most text formats, so it is not usually necessary to convert your draft files to PDF to use the self-check.
+Make sure your file is less than 40MB for Turnitin.

 Following are some ways to convert Word documents into PDF: